 - Electronic funds withdrawal when e-filing your joint federal/state tax return.
-You can schedule your withdrawal for a later date. - E-check or credit/debit card-visit revenue.mt.gov and click on TransAction Portal (TAP) or Income Tax Express (ITE) e-payment services. - Personal check, money order, or cashier's check-use the voucher that we have provided with this income tax booklet.
-Make your check payable to the Montana Department of Revenue, sign your check, and write your social security number and "Tax Year 2016" on the memo line.
+You can schedule your withdrawal for a later date. - E-check or credit/debit card-visit revenue.mt.gov and click on TransAction Portal (TAP) or Income Tax Express (ITE) e-payment services. - Personal check, money order or cashier's check be sure to include the payment voucher available at revenue.mt.gov, or call us at (406) 444-6900 to request a voucher.
+Make your check payable to the Montana Department of Revenue, sign your check, and write your social security number and "Tax Year 2017" on the memo line.